calaldees/teachingWorkshops/teacherTraining/_pgcap_assignment.md

             * The practices reflected on must be, amongst other things, based on your observations of authentic practices
         3. Appropriate Core Knowledge and understanding of at least K1 and K2
             * K1 and K2 must be discussed in your reflections, but other Ks can also be incorporated as your practice allows.
-        4. A commitment to appropriateProfessional Values in facilitating others’ learning
+        4. A commitment to appropriate Professional Values in facilitating others’ learning
             * Professional Values V1, V2 and V3 are covered in the IFL module, especially the areas of inclusivity and closing the attainment gap of BAME students, and the CCCU’s widening participation key priority.
 It is therefore anticipated that you will engage with these in your reflections, but other dimensions relating to these agendas are also possible.
         5. Relevant professional practices, subject and pedagogic research and/or scholarship within the above activities
             * You must make use of some of the research and scholarship discussed in the module and available on the Blackboard.
 Other resources can also be used